 Assignments should be double-spaced, 12-point, Times Roman Numeral font, one-inch margins, and include a word count.
-All references should be properly cited using a consistent reference style (e.g. APA, Chicago).
-Assignments are due at the beginning of class on the due date, submitted as hard copy and uploaded to Moodle.
+All references should be properly cited using a consistent reference style (e.g. APA).
+Assignments are due at the beginning of class on the due date (unless otherwise stated), submitted on Moodle.
 Late assignments will result in a deduction of half a grade for each day late, unless an extension has been requested and approved in advance.